bigcommerce/dev-docs/docs/stencil-docs/javascript-and-event-hooks/customizing-javascript.md

 ## Modifying a page's Javascript

-In this example, we will add some "hello world" text to the product page's `onReady` event.
-We'll first add a call to the function; then, we will implement the function itself.
+In this example, we will add some "Hello World!" text to the product page's `onReady` event.
+We'll first add a call to the function.
+Then, we will implement the function itself.

 In `assets/js/theme/product.js` file, add a call to `this.helloWorld()` to the bottom of the `onReady()` method (implemented in next step).